-The Criminal Justice Program is designed for students interested in learning more about the law, the factors that may lead to crime, the operation of the criminal justice system, issues regarding the fairness and effectiveness of that system, and the role and responsibilities of criminal justice professionals.
+- Learn more about the law, factors that may lead to crime, the operation of the criminal justice system, issues regarding the fairness and effectiveness of the system, and the role and responsibilities of criminal justice professionals.

-You will have the opportunity to experience a broad spectrum of the law throughout Vermont, New England, and New York through the variety of course options.
+- Experience a broad spectrum of the law throughout Vermont, New England, and New York through a variety of course options.
 You will also gain knowledgeable field experience through both course requirements and internship opportunities.

 - A curriculum reflecting the growing academic quality and expectations of Criminal Justice programs across the United States.